Island Veterinary Scholars Program

 All seminars are selected and designed to educate and to promote discussion among IVSP scholars on research topics and considerations.

-- Public Health in Research session
+- Partners in Research

 This session will have presentations by members of the Grenadian Ministry of Agriculture.
 Its purpose was to expose scholars to the widespread relevance of veterinary research to the Government of Grenada and the current research projects by the Ministry of Agriculture. - Safety and Compliance